sonicproject/welcome-to-politics/README.md

 # Welcome To Politics

-This project is to create a political polling and debate platform.
+The goal is to create a political polling and debate platform.

 I will be posting more information and inviting developers to collaborate with me soon.

-The live site is hosted at: [welcometopolitics.com](http://www.welcometopolitics.com)
+Live site is hosted at: [welcometopolitics.com](http://www.welcometopolitics.com)